MRamadhanKesaPI/Data-Preparation-Processes_for_PhoneNow...Customer-Churn/README.md

 CREATE VIEW bundle_services AS
 SELECT
     	customerid,
     	STRING_AGG(service, ', ' ORDER BY service_order) AS services
-FROM (
+FROM
+	customer_churn
+CROSS JOIN LATERAL(
-	SELECT customerid, phoneservice AS service, 1 AS service_order FROM customer_churn
-	WHERE phoneservice LIKE 'Phone%'
+    	SELECT phoneservice AS service, 1 AS service_order WHERE phoneservice LIKE 'Phone%' UNION ALL

-	UNION ALL

-	SELECT customerid, multiplelines AS service, 2 AS service_order FROM customer_churn
-	WHERE multiplelines LIKE 'Multiple%'
+    	SELECT multiplelines, 2 WHERE multiplelines LIKE 'Multiple%' UNION ALL

-	UNION ALL

-	SELECT customerid, internetservice AS service, 3 AS service_order FROM customer_churn
-	WHERE internetservice LIKE 'Internet%'
+    	SELECT internetservice, 3 WHERE internetservice LIKE 'Internet%' UNION ALL

-	UNION ALL

-	SELECT customerid, onlinesecurity AS service, 4 AS service_order FROM customer_churn
-	WHERE onlinesecurity LIKE '%Security'
+    	SELECT onlinesecurity, 4 WHERE onlinesecurity LIKE '%Security' UNION ALL

-	UNION ALL

-	SELECT customerid, onlinebackup AS service , 5 AS service_order
-	FROM customer_churn
-	WHERE onlinebackup LIKE '%Backup'
+    	SELECT onlinebackup, 5 WHERE onlinebackup LIKE '%Backup' UNION ALL

-	UNION ALL

-	SELECT customerid, deviceprotection AS service, 6 AS service_order FROM customer_churn
-	WHERE deviceprotection LIKE 'Device%'
+    	SELECT deviceprotection, 6 WHERE deviceprotection LIKE 'Device%' UNION ALL

-	UNION ALL

-	SELECT customerid, techsupport AS service, 7 AS service_order FROM customer_churn
-	WHERE techsupport LIKE 'tech%'
+    	SELECT techsupport, 7 WHERE techsupport LIKE 'tech%' UNION ALL

-	UNION ALL

-	SELECT customerid, streamingtv AS service, 8 AS service_order FROM customer_churn
-	WHERE streamingtv LIKE '%TV'
+    	SELECT streamingtv, 8 WHERE streamingtv LIKE '%TV' UNION ALL

-	UNION ALL

-	SELECT customerid, streamingmovies AS service, 9 AS service_order FROM customer_churn
-	WHERE streamingmovies LIKE '%Movies')
+    	SELECT streamingmovies, 9 WHERE streamingmovies LIKE '%Movies' )
 GROUP BY
 	customerid
 ORDER BY
 	customerid
 ;
 ```